TomWyso/Software_Project/README.md

 ### App

-The folder App contains all the material to run the interface and the simplification system. use the command line:   python main.py
+The folder App contains all the material to run the interface and the simplification system.
+To run the app and environement python 3.6 in necessary use the command line:   python main.py

 ### Article